carefree0910/carefree-drawboard/README.md

 * [Stable Diffusion](https://github.com/carefree0910/carefree-drawboard/tree/dev/examples/stable_diffusion), which utilizes the famous `diffusers` library and implements two common Stable Diffusion plugins with `carefree-drawboard` 🎨.
 * [Caption & Diffusion](https://github.com/carefree0910/carefree-drawboard/tree/dev/examples/caption_and_diffusion), which shows how can we combine two different kinds of models (`Image Captioning` & `Stable Diffusion`) and make them work together.
 * [Stable Diffusion Inpainting](https://github.com/carefree0910/carefree-drawboard/tree/dev/examples/stable_diffusion_inpainting), which shows how can we implement complicated plugins like `StableDiffusionInpainting` very easily with `carefree-drawboard` 🎨.
+* [Stable Diffusion ControlNet](https://github.com/carefree0910/carefree-drawboard/tree/dev/examples/stable_diffusion_controlnet), which shows how can we decouple complicated workflows like `ControlNet` into separate, lightweight, and reusable plugins very easily with `carefree-drawboard` 🎨.

 ## Documentation